In the fourth grade, I discovered Topps baseball cards.

 I eventually sold my card collection, but I remain passionate about Major League Baseball.

 In my teen years, my family moved to the Dallas-Fort Worth area, and I fell in love with the Texas Rangers.
 As an adult, I’ve experienced America’s favorite pastime at 19 of the 30 big-league ballparks.
 I eventually hope to make it to all of them, including the one at the top of my bucket list: Wrigley Field in Chicago.

 My work as a journalist has taken me inside clubhouses at Angel Stadium of Anaheim, Calif., Comerica Park in Detroit, Dodger Stadium in Los Angeles, Globe Life Park in Arlington, Texas, Minute Maid Park in Houston, National Park in Washington, D.C., and Progressive Field in Cleveland.

 Read some of my baseball stories and columns below.

-Above photo: With my sister, Christy, at Globe Life Park in Arlington, Texas.
+Above photo: On assignment at Globe Life Park in Arlington, Texas.

 • • •